Explained: What is Section 854, which is leading to the delay in hanging Nirbhaya’s killers

 On Wednesday evening, another convict Vinay filed a mercy petition with the president.

 The same was filed directly in the President's secretariat.
 Today the SC would hear the curative plea filed by another co-convict Akshay.
-If the same is rejected, then he has the option of filing a mercy petition before the President and then challenge the same in the form of a curative plea before the Supreme Court.
+If the same is rejected, then he has the option of filing a mercy petition before the President and then challenges the same in the form of a curative plea before the Supreme Court.

 Explained: The final moments before a hanging